chelsea314/SQL-Employee-Tracker/README.md

 # Overview
 The purpose of this project is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-There are still some bugs on some of the update queries.
-I am continuing to work through them as well as adding manager roles.
+There is still a bug on the update query.
+I am continuing to work through it as well as adding manager roles.

 <br>